The 1st petrochemical facility in the US Arctic

 Overview

-Alyeschem LLC is a local company building a distributed chemical manufacturing (DCheM) facility on the North Slope of Alaska to supply critical chemicals, starting with methanol and low sulfur diesel (ULSD), to this isolated market where the local natural gas can be used to solve supply security and extreme logistics cost problems.
+Alyeschem LLC is a local company developing a distributed chemical manufacturing (DCheM) facility on the North Slope of Alaska to supply critical chemicals—including methanol and low sulfur diesel (ULSD)—to an isolated market where local natural gas can address supply-security challenges and high logistics costs.
+The facility is now under construction, and first product delivery is expected in late 2027.

 Today